rmolinari/thesis_1999/1999_thesis.typ

 === The basic module for $R_e$ <basicModuleRe>

 The basic module is very nearly the same as the one given in @CLW1989.
-(It appears to be somewhat differend here, as we use slightly different notation, and a reduction in the number of states.)
+(It appears to be somewhat different here, as we use slightly different notation, and a reduction in the number of states.)
 There is an extra state necessary to avoid $Delta$-inconsistency.